oxford-arc/arc-module-list/docs/source/modules.rst

 **Description**

 Motif refers to both a graphical user interface (GUI) specification and the widget toolkit for building applications that follow that specification under the X Window System on Unix and other POSIX-compliant systems.
 It was the standard toolkit for the Common Desktop Environment and thus for Unix.

-**URL**
+**More Information**

 https://motif.ics.com/

 **Available Versions**::

+    2.3.8-foss-2019a
     2.3.8-GCCcore-8.3.0
-    2.3.8-foss-2019a

 mpi